ubkn0909/notes/perspectives.md

 - Learning cannot take place if you don't have a goal
 - What determines your goals?
 Your identity or your role

+> On some "reflection" I think 'philosophy' is a better word than perspective I mean perspective still fits but so does philosophy maybe both are good?

 We'll call the combination of your identity, role, and goals a 'perspective'.
 Now there are obviously going to be a large number of perspectives in the world so the obvious question becomes: